On the generalization capacity of neural networks during generic multimodal reasoning: Appendix

 \subsubsection{Task operators}

-{\bf Exist.} The Exist operator is paired with an object (i.e., color and shape feature combination), and asks whether that object exists in the stimulus.
-The correct response returns a boolean (True or False).
+{\bf \texttt{Exist}.} The \texttt{Exist} operator is paired with an object (i.e., color and shape feature combination), and asks whether that object exists in the stimulus.
+The correct response returns a boolean (\texttt{True} or \texttt{False}).
 Example: \textit{Does the red ``a'' exist?}

-{\bf Get Color.} The Get Color operator is paired with a shape feature, and asks to return the color of that shape.
+{\bf \texttt{GetColor}.} The \texttt{GetColor} operator is paired with a shape feature, and asks to return the color of that shape.
 The correct response is a color feature (1 out of 10 possible color features).
 Example: \textit{Get the color of the ``a''}.
 (In the task construction, there is guaranteed to be a unique solution (i.e., one ``a'') in the image.

-{\bf Get Shape.} The Get Shape operator is paired with a color feature, and asks to return the shape of the object with that color.
+{\bf \texttt{GetShape}.} The \texttt{GetShape} operator is paired with a color feature, and asks to return the shape of the object with that color.
 The correct response is a shape feature (1 out of 26 possible shape attributes).
 Example: \textit{Get the shape of the red object}.
 (In the example, there will always be a single red object.)

-{\bf Get Location.} The Get Location operator is paired with an object, and asks to return its location.
+{\bf \texttt{GetLocation}.} The \texttt{GetLocation} operator is paired with an object, and asks to return its location.
 The correct response is the (x, y) coordinates of that object (1 out of 100 possible locations in a 10 by 10 grid).
 Example: \textit{Get the location of the red ``a''.}

-{\bf Sum Even.} The Sum Even operator is paired with an object, and asks whether the sum of its x and y coordinate location is even.
-The correct response is a True/False boolean.
+{\bf \texttt{SumEven}.} The \texttt{SumEven} operator is paired with an object, and asks whether the sum of its x and y coordinate location is even.
+The correct response is a \texttt{True}/\texttt{False} boolean.
 Example: \textit{Is the sum of the x and y coordinate values of the red ``a'' even?}

-{\bf Sum Odd.} The Sum Odd operator is paired with an object, and asks whether the sum of its x and y coordinate location is odd.
-The correct response is a True/False boolean.
+{\bf \texttt{SumOdd}.} The \texttt{SumOdd} operator is paired with an object, and asks whether the sum of its x and y coordinate location is odd.
+The correct response is a \texttt{True}/\texttt{False} boolean.
 Example: \textit{Is the sum of the x and y coordinate values of the red ``a'' odd?}

-{\bf Product Even.} The Product Even operator is paired with an object, and asks whether the product of its x and y coordinate location is even.
-The correct response is a True/False boolean.
+{\bf \texttt{ProductEven}.} The \texttt{ProductEven} operator is paired with an object, and asks whether the product of its x and y coordinate location is even.
+The correct response is a \texttt{True}/\texttt{False} boolean.
 Example: \textit{Is the product of the x and y coordinate values of the red ``a'' even?}